giellalt/lang-srs/srs.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-srs/blob/main/../src/fst/affixes/symbols.lexc)</small>## Tsuut'ina Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-srs/blob/main/../src/fst/affixes/symbols.lexc)</small>Proper noun inflection

-## Classification.
-1. Always unpossessed nouns: nàk'ús "cloud"
-1. Always possessed nouns: sitsì "my head" (body parts, kinship terms)
-1. Possessed or unpossessed: tłích'á "dog" vs. silích'à "my dog"

-(see explanation in the affixes file)

-## Lexicons

-* LEXICON NounPrefixes    Splitting in 3

-* LEXICON AlwaysPossessedNounPrefixes   Px

-* LEXICON VariablyPossessedNouns   Px or not
+The Sarsi language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-srs/blob/main/../src/fst/affixes/nouns.lexc)</small># Verb inflection in Tsuut'ina
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-srs/blob/main/../src/fst/affixes/propernouns.lexc)</small># Verb inflection in Tsuut'ina

 The lexicon names srs15, srs14, etc. refers to traditional template names.